ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 # Item aggregator component

-This project illustrates combining Kafka streams with reactive programming, reactive messaging with Quarkus.
+This project illustrates combining Kafka Streams with reactive programming, reactive messaging with Quarkus.
-The use case is around getting item sold events and build a real time inventory in kafka streams exposed via REST on top of sequential queries.
+The goal of the kafka streams implementation is to build a real time inventory view from items sold in different stores.
+The aggregates are kept in state store and expose via interactive queries.

-The project can be used as a lab to build the following features:
+The project is used as a Kafka Streams lab [documented here](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/kafka-streams/lab-3/) with instructions to build it from the beginning.

-* create a Quarkus app using Microprofile reactive messaging to consume items sold in stores
-* aggregate store id -> item id -> item sold count
-* aggregate item id -> total sold so far
-* generate events on inventory topic using storeID -> [items] in stock

 Here is a simple diagram to illustrate the components used:

  ![1](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/src/pages/use-cases/kafka-streams/lab-3/images/item-aggregator-ctx.png)

-The goal of this repo, is to support running those components.
+The goal of this note is to present how to run the solution locally using Strimzi Kafka image and two instances of the project.

-You can use our as-is docker image: [ibmcase/item-aggregator](https://hub.docker.com/repository/docker/ibmcase/item-aggregator) to demonstrate Kafka streams or to be integrated in a bigger end to end scenario with Kafka connect (See [this scenario](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/)).
+You can use our docker image: [ibmcase/item-aggregator](https://hub.docker.com/repository/docker/ibmcase/item-aggregator) to demonstrate Kafka streams or to be integrated in a bigger end to end scenario with Kafka connect (See [this scenario](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/)).

 ## Kafka Streams approach